mrthomaslb/AO-QPM-SHG-Analysis/README.md

 ##SAVE LINEOUT.PY
 ###How to Use
 This program will also ask for an A file and a B file.
 As with `Analysis.py`, it will smooth, crop, and normalize the data.
 However, instead of displaying graphs, it will save a .DAT file, which is just an array of the position values and the lineout values for the selected wavelength.
-###Potential Improvements
-- make more user-friendly when selecting wavelengths to save
-- check for unnecessary code and remove
-- add first row with the actual wavelengths for ease of use (may not make sense as it would require removing the first element when loading data into a program
+The top row of the file has the wavelength of each respective lineout.

 ##STACKED PLOT.PY
 ###How to Use
-Currently, this program does everything for you, as long as the correct saved lineouts are in the same folder.
-It displays a stacked graph of several lineouts at different beam ratios.
+You are prompted to open a set of lineouts.
+These must be selected together, using the `SHIFT` key.
+It displays a stacked graph of several lineouts at different beam electric field ratios.
+Make sure that the variables in the top section of the code are correct for the data you are using.
-###Potential Improvements
-- make more adaptable for different saved files

 ##WATERFALL GRAPH.PY
 ###How to Use
-Currently, this only works with the current version of `Save Lineout.py`.
 You are prompted to open a set of lineouts.
-Upon doing so, it shows a 3d graph of positions, wavelengths, and power ratios.
-The power ratios are in the program itself, so to look at a new set of data, this needs to be changed.
+These must be selected together, using the `SHIFT` key.
+Upon doing so, it shows a 3d graph of positions, wavelengths, and electric field ratios.
+Make sure that the variables in the top section of the code are correct for the data you are using.
 ###Potential Improvements
-* make more adaptable for different saved files
 * add color variation for visual clarity